 In link-state algorithms, each router builds a picture of the entire network in its routing tables.
 The link-state algorithms send small updates everywhere, while distance vector algorithms send larger updates only to neighboring routers.

-Because they converge more quickly, link-state algorithms are somewhat less prone to routing loops than distance vector algorithms.
-However, link-state algorithms require more CPU power and memory than distance vector algorithms.
-Link-state algorithms can be more expensive to implement and support.
+Because they converge more quickly, link-state algorithms are less likely to cause routing loops than distance vector algorithms.
+However, link-state algorithms require more CPU power and memory than distance vector algorithms and they can be more expensive to implement and support.
 Link-state protocols are generally more scalable than distance vector protocols.